Macedonian Ruins

 It makes no sense that we, who represent the body of Christ, i.e. already joined with or in Him, can also be the bride awaiting a future union with Christ.

-This reference is an analogy speaking of the union, that already exists, between a man and a wife, not a bride, and the verse that follows explains that it is the union we now have with Christ, rather than a future union.
-Is Paul presenting an analogy to a Jewish wedding or a Gentile wedding to the Christian Gentiles in Corinth?
-Those who support the idea that the Ekklesia is the Bride typically use the symbolism of the Jewish wedding ceremony as their support, wherein the bridegroom goes the house of the betrothed to claim her.
+This reference is an analogy of the union between a man and a wife, not a bride.
+The verse that follows explains that this union is one we now have with Christ rather than a future union.
+Is Paul presenting an analogy to a Jewish or Gentile wedding to the Christian Gentiles in Corinth?

 In that day His feet will stand on the Mount of Olives, which is in front of Jerusalem on the east...
 (Zechariah 14:4)